Conference Menu

 This symposium will underline the utility of organic synthesis within the broader field of chemistry by showcasing interdisciplinary projects that feature organic chemistry as a core component, and highlight the impact of enabling technologies (such as continuous flow) on the practice of organic synthesis.

-Future of Fluorine Chemistry (EN/IN/OR)
+Future of Fluorine Chemistry (OR)

 Organizers